trungnh103/ImgurUpload/README.md

 # ImgurUpload REST API #
+An Imgur image uploading service that exposes a REST API.
 Uses SpringBoot and H2Database.
 No need of web and database servers.
 Just run.

 ### Usage ###